Welcome To Mission Midwives

-We believe that maternity care should be woman-centered.
-All women should have access to care that centers on their needs, choices and concerns for themselves and their babies.
-Women have the right to access current, evidence-based information and research to make informed decisions throughout their care.
+We believe that maternity care should be centered around the birthing parent and their family.
+All families should have access to care that centers on their needs, choices and concerns for themselves and their babies.
+They have the right to access current, evidence-based information and research to make informed decisions throughout their care.

-We believe that maternity care should be family-centered; however, each family may be defined.
-Building strong connections with women and families improves collective health and strengthens our community in far-reaching ways.
+We believe that maternity care should be family-centered, however each family may be defined.
+Building strong connections with families improves collective health and strengthens our community in far-reaching ways.

 Is Midwifery right for you?

-If you have further questions about whether midwifery care is right for you, we offer the opportunity to meet with the midwife for an initial consultation in order to discuss your care preferences and plans for this pregnancy and birth.
-We will share information about the BC midwifery model of care, our scope of practice, and review your choice of birthplace options.
+If you have further questions about whether midwifery care is right for you, we offer the opportunity to speak with the midwife for an initial consultation in order to discuss your care preferences and plans for this pregnancy and birth.
+We will share information about the BC midwifery model of care, and our scope of practice.
 You are then free to decide which type of care best suits your needs.

 Routine clinic appointments focus on the physical and emotional aspects of pregnancy, preparations for birth, and options to consider during your pregnancy and beyond.
 We routinely monitor you and your growing baby’s physical progression and wellbeing.
 Throughout your care, you will have access to all routine laboratory testing, genetic screening and ultrasounds as outlined by Perinatal Services of BC.

 When you go into labour, or if you have urgent concerns, you will be attended by one of our on-call team members from either Mission Midwives or FBC.
 The team also includes the wonderful RNs at Abbotsford Regional Hospital.
 We are all extremely committed to providing respectful and safe care, where you feel listened to and supported.
 The midwives maintain active privileges at Abbotsford Regional Hospital which has an outstanding single-room maternity care facility.